AARP Hearing Center

 Fair competition

 Policymakers should protect consumers from anticompetitive activities that could increase utility rates.
-This includes ensuring that providers of monopoly services and their separate subsidiaries work independently and do not coordinate their activities.
-Monopoly providers and their subsidiaries should engage in arm’s length transactions, with the following guidelines applying:
+This includes ensuring that providers of monopoly services and their separate subsidiaries operate transparently, with regulatory oversight to ensure benefits to ratepayers.

-Separate affiliates (subsidiaries and parent companies) should conduct all competitive business independently and maintain separate financial records, employees, directors, officers, and ownership of assets.
+- Separate affiliates should conduct all competitive business independently.
+They should maintain separate financial records, employees, directors, officers, and ownership of assets.

-Regulated assets should not qualify as security for loans to affiliates or be subject to legal action against affiliates.
+- Regulated assets, such as power plants, should not be used as security for loans to affiliates or be subject to legal action against affiliates.

-The Department of Justice and corresponding state agencies should monitor affiliate practices and enforce laws against anticompetitive behavior.
+- Regulators should monitor and audit affiliate practices and enforce laws against anticompetitive behavior.